elewa-academy/Fundamentals/00-motivation-studying/06-help-your-brain.md

   Fortunately there are some very simple steps you can take to overcome this challenge:
     * Explain everything back to yourself.
     * Draw diagrams of how you think things work, and try to apply them to real-life scenarios.
+    * Find connections between what you're learning and what you already know.
     * Ask for help early and often, even when you think you understand something.
 Catch mistakes before they settle in.
   * [What are Mental Models?](https://www.youtube.com/watch?v=5K_sxBUGx8A)
   * [Make a Concept Map](https://www.wikihow.com/Make-a-Concept-Map)